Books to Prisoners: Background

 The first Books to Prisoners projects were founded in the early 1970s.
-These included Seattle's Books to Prisoners, Boston's Prison Book Program, and the Prison Library Project which was founded in Durham, North Carolina but relocated to Claremont, California in 1986.
+These included Seattle's Books to Prisoners, Boston's Prison Book Program, and the Prison Library Project which was founded in Durham, North Carolina, but relocated to Claremont, California, in 1986.
+Books Through Bars NYC was founded in 1996 as a collaborative project between Blackout Books and Nightcrawlers Anarchist Black Cross, along with prison abolitionist Victoria Law.
 Since then, dozens of prison book programs have been established, although many have had short life-spans.

 Currently there are more than fifty similar projects in the United States, Canada, and the United Kingdom.
-The groups communicate about common issues and solutions through a listserv created in 2006 and have held national and regional conferences, including a 2003 conference in Philadelphia, PA, a 2007 conference in Urbana-Champaign, IL, and a 2019 conference in Boston, MA.
+The groups communicate about common issues and solutions through a listserv created in 2006 and have held national and regional conferences, including a 2003 conference in Philadelphia, Pennsylvania, a 2007 conference in Urbana-Champaign, Illinois, and a 2019 conference in Boston, Massachusetts.
 In keeping with the anarchist cultural roots of the concept, each group is autonomous though they frequently collaborate on common challenges, especially prison book restrictions and book bans.

 Books to Prisoners programs have a diverse range of political affiliations.
 Many groups identify as anarchist or abolitionist.
 Others are nonpolitical and simply promote education and literacy.
 Some are religious.
 Some groups serve specific populations and focus on gender, sexuality, or race.

 Books to prisoners programs generally accept donations of books from publishers, bookstores, and individuals.
 During the COVID-19 pandemic, when processing donated books was impractical, many groups launched wish lists at independent bookstores where supporters could buy in-demand books which were later sent to prisoners.
 Each project solicits book requests from incarcerated people, usually by genre or by naming a preferred author.
-Often-requested materials include dictionaries, how-to books, educational books, and historical works, especially those focusing on African-American, Latino, and Native American history.
+Prisoners find out about the programs through newsletters, resource lists, and word-of-mouth.
+Often-requested materials include dictionaries, how-to books, sci-fi/fantasy, urban, horror, manga/comics, educational books, and historical works, especially those focusing on African-American, Latino, and Native American history.
 Project volunteers or workers fill the requests by sending a few books taken from the project's library.
 There is no cost to book recipients.

 Generally, volunteers answer letters, mail packages, and complete administrative work.
 Many of the projects are affiliated with a local independent bookstore in their home city, which provides a drop-off location for donations and sometimes a small supply of books as well.